Desinili/desinili/README.md

 - 1 year of basic/semi-complex UI development.
 Can make UI designs using Roblox UI elements to make your game *pop*

 ## Availablity
-I will usually be available during Monday-Thursday and the occasional Friday and Saturday. :)
+I will usually be available during the weekdays.

 ## Past Work